Cars 3 (soundtrack): Development

-The film's score was composed by Pixar's frequent collaborator, Randy Newman, who previously composed the first film's score.
+The film's score was composed and conducted by Pixar's frequent collaborator, Randy Newman, who previously composed the first film's score.
 Tom MacDougall, Disney's executive vice-president of music, said that Newman has "a real connection to the Cars world" and that "His ability to capture the feelings on this film, its characters, locations, and the Americana theme throughout is extraordinary-the music is so naturally fluid and inspired.
 It really feels like Randy is coming home with this score."
 Newman quoted tracks from the first film in moments where Fee "wanted to evoke an earlier time".

 For the score of Cars 3, both Fee and Reher wanted Newman to score as they wanted to "get back to the roots of the franchise".
 While approaching Newman, Fee wanted him not to score for the visuals, but for the emotional tone as well.

-Newman spent more than two to three years writing the film's score, with the recording began in late-March 2016 at the Sony Scoring Stage in Culver City, California.
+Newman spent more than two to three years writing the film's score, with the recording began in late March 2016 at the Sony Scoring Stage in Culver City, California.
 For the score, Newman had arranged a 104-piece orchestra — his largest ever till date, which Newman said "To make any mark in a picture where cars are racing 50% of the time, you have to make some noise".
-The score was split into three chunks.
+The score was split into three chunks and recorded over several months.
 According to Fee, in an interview with Variety, "Propelling the action is only one aspect of the assignment.
-Setting the tone and underlining the story’s emotions are equally important.
+Setting the tone and underlining the story's emotions are equally important.
 Randy can do Americana like no one else.
 But he has this magic ability to be incredibly emotional.
 He can play comedy, and then two beats later have you reaching for a tissue.
 You have an epic experience because of what Randy writes."

 Newman reprised one of the themes from Cars, in the final 20 minutes of the film, while rest of the themes were newly composed, consisting of classical music.
-He stated that "It’s a fairly mature premise about someone getting older and worried.
-It’s a little less broad", as in the story, Lightning McQueen, no longer the world-champion racecar he once was, is trying to make a comeback.
-The recording of the score, concluded on June 14, two days before the film's release.
+He stated that "It's a fairly mature premise about someone getting older and worried.
+It's a little less broad", as in the story, Lightning McQueen, no longer the world-champion racecar he once was, is trying to make a comeback.